Blog article

 Adheres to

-In this article, we will break down the most common types of crypto fraud targeting US investors today—including the devastating "Pig Butchering" scams and widespread Bitcoin ATM fraud.
+In this article, we break down the most common types of crypto fraud targeting US investors today, including the devastating "Pig Butchering" scams, widespread Bitcoin ATM fraud, and a new wave of AI-powered impersonation attacks.
 We'll show you how to recognize these schemes and, most importantly, how to protect your assets.
-We will also cover exactly how to report crypto scams to federal authorities like the FBI and FTC.
+We also cover exactly how to report crypto scams to federal authorities like the FBI and FTC.

 The "Pig Butchering" Scam